 Correct.

-And uh what I really want to focus on today, Jonathan, because I think we can have a an appreciable positive effect, is the treatment that Chief Gallagher has received at the hands of NCIS and also through the Jag Corps and at the break in Miramar.
+And what I really want to focus on today, Jonathan, because I think we can have an appreciable positive effect is the treatment that Chief Gallagher has received at the hands of NCIS and also through the JAG Corps and at the brig in Miramar.

-Um people are unaware of what it's like to be in a a brig and he's in uh pre-trial confinement right now, that you're treated exactly the same as someone that's been arrested and convicted of child molestation.
+If people are unaware of what it's like to be in a brig, and he's in pre-trial confinement right now, you're treated exactly the same as someone that's been arrested and convicted of child molestation.

-And if I could for a second, I'd like to maybe explain the scenario to help people understand what we're dealing with here.
+And if I could for a second, I'd like to maybe explain a scenario to help people understand what we're dealing with here.

 Sure.